Planning a holiday shouldn’t feel like work.

 The app runs pretty smoothly and the simple and intuitive format allows just about anyone to jump on board.
 Since most of the listings already exist on the site, it’s easy to just add on “things to do” while on the go.

 It’s still really new and I see lots of potential for it to grow.
-For example, it would have been useful if the map was a little more integrated so you could get directions from from one attraction to another within the app.
-Or if you could upload all your entrance tickets and travel documents and access them offline.
+For example, it would have been useful if the map was a little more integrated so you could get directions from one attraction to another within the app.
+Or if you could upload all your entrance tickets and travel documents to access them offline in one place.

 But for now, the TripAdvisor app is doing the basics right so I’ll be sticking around to see what’s in store.